Les Norton: Legacy

 In 2000, the Avoca Beach Surf Life Saving Club launched one of its surfboats as the Les Norton.

 In 2004, AAP reported that a film adaptation of Barrett's first book You Wouldn't Be Dead For Quids was to be made.
 Rugby league player Matthew Johns was slated to star in it, however, an actor for the lead role of Norton's character had not been found.

-TV series

-As of December 2018, a 10-part Les Norton television series adapted from the series of novels was being produced for ABC, starring Alexander Bertrand as Les Norton with David Wenham and Rebel Wilson.
+In 2018, a 10-part television series titled Les Norton television series, adapted from the series of novels, was in production, starring Alexander Bertrand as Les Norton with David Wenham and Rebel Wilson.
+It first aired in August 2019 on ABC.